KohoVolit/volebnakalkulacka.sk/README.md

 - it is possible to rewrite general settings (from `www/local_settings.json`) for whole site by these settings

 #### Images
-- default background image is set in `www/local_settings.json`
+- default background image for the new app is set in `www/new-app/settings.json`

 #### Languages
 Several languages are supported (using parameter `?lang=xx` in the address, `xx` is the ISO code).
-These needs to be set up in `www/new-app/settings.json` and files `www/new-app/texts_xx.csv` must exist.
+These needs to be set up in `www/new-app/settings.json` and the files `www/new-app/texts_xx.csv` must exist.

 #### Updating
 Updating process may be different for any calculator